neo-project/global-blockchain-compliance-hub/_posts/Gibraltar/1111-11-07-gibraltar-privacy-and-data-protection.md

 -  Gibraltar privacy and data-protection law are now the same as other countries in the EU.
 Several articles have been written about the potential impact of the GDPR on blockchain including [here](https://medium.com/wearetheledger/the-blockchain-gdpr-paradox-fc51e663d047), [here](https://www.hlengage.com/_uploads/downloads/5425GuidetoblockchainV9FORWEB.pdf), [here](https://www.mindtree.com/blog/gdpr-stumbling-block-blockchain) and [here](https://martechtoday.com/can-blockchain-satisfy-gdprs-user-data-protection-requirements-targeted-ads-202600) as it is unknown how these new regulations will affect public blockchains

 **Current Gibraltar Privacy and Data Protection-Related Laws** [1]
-* Data Protection Act 2004 is the law that governs how organisations (both private and public) should use information about individuals
+* Data Protection Act 2004 was the law that governed how organisations (both private and public) should use information about individuals
   * This Data Protection Act 2004 can be found [here](http://www.gra.gi/data-protection/acts) and applies whenever an organisation processes (e.g. stores, collects, transmits, uses etc.) information that relates to a person such as a person’s name, DOB, their hobbies, comments about their performance, location, etc
   * This act nominates the Gibraltar Regulatory Authority is nominated as the Data Protection Commissioner
   * This act iterates a “right to privacy:” the right to respect for family, and private life, home and correspondence in accordance with Article 8 of the European Convention on Human Rights